 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.

 Many people pursue higher education as a tactic to switch into a higher paying job.
 The numbers seem to support this tactic.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 The decision really depends on your situation and experience among many other factors.
 Putting all variables aside, if you can afford the costs of higher education then the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees earn 7% more than their female counterparts.
+Male employees in Germany who work in Information Technology earn 7% more than their female counterparts on average.

 Information Technology professionals in Germany are likely to observe a salary increase of approximately 9% every 15 months.
 The national average annual increment for all professions combined is 8% granted to employees every 16 months.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.